 Select the filter options, as required.
 Along with other filter criteria, you can also select the Metric you want to view, such as Cycle Time, Work Time, Wait Time, and Blocked Time.
 To know more about these metrics, read here.

-To view the chart for the Lead Time, select Backlog in Start Lane and the End Lane as you want.
+To view the chart for the Lead Time, select Backlog in the Start Lane and the End Lane as you want.
 You can view the chart for each Lane or All Lanes.
 If you select the ‘All’ option, the chart considers all cards that exited the last lane.

 On applying the filter, the graph displays the legend in the left corner.
 The green line indicates the mean or average time for the selected period.
-The red line above the green line is Upper Control Limit (UCL) and the one below the green line is the Lower Control Limit (LCL).
+The red line above the green line is the Upper Control Limit (UCL) and the one below the green line is the Lower Control Limit (LCL).
 See the control limit calculation here.

 Interpreting the Chart

 The cards falling within the range of UCL and LCL are indicated by green dots.
-The red dots above the UCL and below LCL indicate the metric for the item is beyond the control limit.
+The red dots above the UCL and below the LCL indicate the metric for the item is beyond the control limit.
 There may be special cases for such cards.
 But several points outside these control limits are signals that the process is not operating as consistently as possible, and needs a change.

 To find out the card that is out of control limits, rest your pointer on the outlier, you can see the card name and the metric.
 Click the ‘Click here’ link to view the card details.